googlearchive/PyDrive/pydrive2/test/README.rst

     cd pydrive2/test/settings
     mkdir -p local && cp *.yaml local

+2. Create **credentials** directory in the root directory of the repo.

-2. Setup a Google service account for your Google Cloud Project:
+3. Setup a Google service account for your Google Cloud Project:
     - Sign into the `Google API Console
       <https://console.developers.google.com>`_
     - Select or `Create a new